yadavj795/spark-twitter-realtime-analyzer/README.md

 	pip install tweepy

-3. We will do spark SQL analytics via Zeppeline notebook, therefore, we have to add below delta lake dependency in zeppline interpreter settings.
+3. Will do spark SQL analytics via Zeppeline notebook, therefore, we have to add below delta lake dependency in zeppline interpreter settings.

    	io.delta:delta-core_2.11:0.4.0

-How to run?:
+How to run?

 Once we have above pre-reqs completed, all he have to do is start the cluster, rest will be taken care by bootstrap script.
-You can then import the notebook json file and start using those SQL queries.
+We can then import the notebook json file in Zeppeline and start using those SQL queries.